Hunter Sharp

-Hunter Sharp (born April 25, 1994) is a former American football wide receiver.
+Hunter Sharp (born April 25, 1994) is an American professional football wide receiver.
 He played college football at Utah State.

 College career

-Sharp was considered a two-star athlete coming out of high school by 247 Sports, and committed to Utah State on February 5, 2014.
+Sharp was considered a two-star athlete coming out of high school by 247 Sports.
+Due to minimal scouting coverage in the Antelope Valley area, Sharp attended Antelope Valley College, where he had over 1,000 receiving yards and 9 touchdowns in the California JUCO circuit.
+After 2 years at AVC, Sharp committed to Utah State on February 5, 2014.

 2014 season

 In Sharp's first year at Utah State he played in 13 games and had 66 receptions for 939 yards and seven touchdowns.
 He also totaled six rushing attempts for 28 yards.
 This included a trip to the 2014 New Mexico Bowl, where Utah State beat the UTEP Miners 21-6.

 2015 season

 Sharp was suspended for the first two games of the 2015 season for violation of team rules.
 In his second year at Utah State, Sharp played in 11 games and totaled 71 receptions for 835 yards and nine touchdowns, plus eight rushing attempts for 20 yards.
 Utah State was invited to the 2015 Famous Idaho Potato Bowl, where they lost to Akron 23-21.
 Sharpe had 11 receptions for 89 yards and one touchdown in the loss.